 We all know hiring tech talent is hard, and recent tech sector layoffs have not changed this fact.
-Companies are faced with meeting very aggressive hiring goals — sourcing from a limited pool of candidates and competing against each other to attract and retain top talent.
-The key to success is in understanding evolving talent needs, broadening the candidate funnel, and optimizing experiences for all.
+Companies are faced with meeting very aggressive hiring goals — sourcing from a limited pool of candidates and competing against one another to attract and retain top talent.
+The key to success is in understanding evolving talent needs, broadening the candidate funnel and optimizing experiences for all.

-We found that 65% of tech applicants research all targeted companies before applying, while another 30% research at least some companies.
-In this environment, it is imperative for tech hiring leads to optimize their employee value proposition, as well as their hiring process.
+Our survey found that 65% of tech applicants research all targeted companies before applying, while another 30% research at least some companies.
+In this environment, it is imperative for tech hiring leads to optimize their employee value proposition, hiring process and reach.

-In our recent survey of tech employees, we uncovered that a majority of them had found their current positions through proactive self-driven research and application processes.
+The recent survey uncovered that a majority of tech employees had found their current positions through proactive self-driven research and application processes.
 Our study also shows that those who find jobs on their own stay longer in their companies than those who were recruited.

 However, when working conditions are not optimal, tech workers don’t hesitate to look elsewhere.

-And we can see in 2023 this situation has had specific impacts on the field of HR.
-According to a 2022 survey by Workvivo, an employee experience app, 97% of HR professionals had felt emotional fatigue in the previous year, while 98% indicated they had felt burned out within the previous six months.
-And, of registrants at a recent Indeed Leadership Connect Recharge event in 2023, nearly 65% thought that global talent shortages will worsen in the next decade.
+And we can see, in 2023, this situation has had specific impacts on the field of HR.
+According to a 2022 survey by employee experience app Workvivo, 97% of HR professionals had felt emotional fatigue in the previous year, while 98% indicated they had felt burned out within the previous six months.
+And, of registrants at a recent Indeed Leadership Connect Recharge event in 2023, nearly 65% indicated that they think global talent shortages will worsen in the next decade.

 Hybrid work arrangements are also very important to tech talent.
 Our research shows that only about one-quarter of tech candidates are looking for fully in-person roles.

 Positions that are primarily remote, however, can sometimes be associated with increased employee turnover, at least for certain employee categories.
-According to the study, hybrid workers going into the office 3-4 days a week are more likely to stay at their company for their next role than those in-office 1-2 days a week (71% for the former vs. 51% for the latter).
+According to the study, hybrid workers going into the office three to four days a week are more likely to stay at their companies for their next roles than those in office one to two days a week (71% for the former vs. 51% for the latter).

-On the other hand, certain employee categories can particularly appreciate remote work positions.
+On the other hand, employees in certain categories can particularly appreciate remote work positions.

 We have found that less than half of the companies we studied had diversity hiring initiatives.
 However, even those with such programs weren’t necessarily getting any traction.
-For example, while Diversity, Equity and Inclusion (DEI) initiatives often target women, employers with such programs aren’t hiring women tech employees at a higher rate than those without them.
+For example, while diversity, equity, inclusion and belonging (DEIB+) initiatives often target women, employers with such programs aren’t hiring female tech employees at a higher rate than those without them.

-Whether or not your company has a formal diversity initiative, Indeed’s research shows that there are straight-forward actions that can be put in place to help improve diversity outreach and increase talent pools:
+Whether or not your company has a formal diversity initiative, Indeed’s research shows that straight-forward actions can be put in place to help improve diversity outreach and increase talent pools: